 Besiktas is one of the most popular districts in Istanbul and a very vibrant area of Istanbul where there are plenty of things to do.

 Even just walking down the streets of Besiktas is an amazing activity.

 Besiktas Carsi is a great place with its own culture.
-Besiktas Carsi is also known for their support of the Besiktas football team and their political activism of being on opposite sides of main views.
+Besiktas Carsi is also known for its support of the Besiktas football team and its political activism of being on the opposite sides of main views.

 In Besiktas, Carsi is a great place to wander, visit clothing boutiques, and eat at the famous fish market.

 A great way to experience something new would be attending a football match with Besiktas which is one of the 3 biggest Turkish football teams.